-- Discharge from the penis

-- · Pain on urination
+- Discharge from the penis; - Pain on urination;

-- Rash/lump/blisters in the genital region
+Rash/lump/blisters in the genital region;

-- Pain in the testicles.
+Pain in the testicles.

-It's important to seek support from a sexual health clinic or your GP if you suspect you may have an STI, as treatment may be required.
-Practicing safe sex and getting regular sexual health assessments, if you are sexually active with more than one individual, can all help avoid contracting or spreading STIs.
+It's important to seek support from a sexual health clinic or your GP if you suspect you may have an STI as treatment may be required.
+Practicing safe sex and getting regular sexual health assessments if you are sexually active with more than one individual can all help with avoiding STIs.

-Other common sexual health problems experienced by men include premature ejaculation, difficulty/lack of ejaculation and loss of libido.
+Other common sexual health problems experienced by men include:

+- Premature ejaculation;

+- Difficulty/lack of ejaculation;

+- Loss of libido.